Jodi Ettenberg | Legal Nomads

 Show this card to restaurants, hotel staff, chefs, or anyone preparing your food, to help make sure your food requirements are taken seriously.
 Each card goes through two sets of translations to ensure accuracy.

 Upon purchase, you will receive a confirmation email with a green 'download' button.
 The download button will give you a digital download (PNG image file) that is specifically sized for your smartphone.
 On your computer, click the download button and download the .png file for your phone.
-You can also reduce the image size and print to hand out on your travels.
+You can also reduce the image size and print to hand out on your travels, or print at 30% or 50% scale—or else they will take up the full page!

 You will then receive a second email with the English translation for the card.